julifmontoya/technical-test/front/DETAILS_EN.md

 - Computed properties like filteredProducts enable functionalities such as filtering without the need for additional complex logic.

 #### Presentation Layer:
-- Well-structured <template> blocks are used to display data in tables and forms.
+- Well-structured blocks are used to display data in tables and forms.
 - Modals and inputs are designed to be reusable and adaptable.

 #### User Interaction: